professordiehl/Dashy-1.0/README.md

 ## What is Dashy?
-> Dashy is a customized, in-house developed solution to improve Student Retention.
-Dashy contains individual Discussion Panels separated by Grade Level, International, and Online Students to provide a comprehensive dashboard for evaluating student academic performance.
+> Dashy is a customized, in-house developed solution to improve Student Retention for Canvas LMS.
+Dashy contains individual Pages separated by Grade Level to provide a comprehensive dashboard for evaluating student academic performance.

 **Dashy contains tools that allow school administration and staff to:**